 VIII.
-DOCTORAL QUALIFYING EXAMINATION
+DOCTORAL QUALIFYING WRITTEN AND ORAL EXAMINATIONS

-The Doctoral Qualifying Examination (sometimes called the "preliminary" exam or "prelims") is an essential pre-requisite for advancing a student's program of study to doctoral candidacy.
-Upon successful completion of the doctoral qualifying examination the student is formally admitted by the Graduate School to formal candidacy for the Ph.D. degree.
-To be eligible to sit for this doctoral qualifying examination the student must have: (1) completed the pre-dissertation research project and received approval of completion of this project by the Counseling Psychology Committee; (2) organized a doctoral supervisory committee that has been approved by the Department of Educational Psychology and by the Graduate School; (3) filed a program of studies for the Ph.D. degree that has been approved by the Department of Educational Psychology; (4) provided evidence the there is no probationary designation on the program of study.
-This means, for example, that there are no outstanding incompletes or issues on official course transcripts or in the student's permanent academic file; and (5) been endorsed to take prelim exams by the student's supervisory committee.
+The Doctoral Qualifying Written Examination (sometimes called the "preliminary" exam or "prelims") is an essential pre-requisite for advancing a student's program of study to doctoral candidacy.
+Upon successful completion of the doctoral qualifying examination the student is formally admitted by the Graduate School to formal candidacy for the Ph.D. degree ("advancement to candidacy").
+To be eligible to sit for this doctoral qualifying examination the student must have: (1) completed the pre-dissertation research project and received approval of completion of this project by the CCP faculty; (2) organized a doctoral supervisory committee that has been approved by the Department of Educational Psychology and by the Graduate School; (3) filed a program of study for the Ph.D. degree that has been approved by the

+Department of Educational Psychology; (4) provided evidence the there is no probationary designation on the program of study (e.g., no incomplete courses, all required courses completed with grade B- or higher, all program requirements completed); and (5) been endorsed to take prelim exams by the student's advisor and supervisory committee.

-The doctoral qualifying examination is divided into two sections: Section I is a written qualifying examination that is administered by the CP Committee twice yearly in fall and spring semesters according to the printed schedule published by the CP Program.
-Students intending to take the doctoral qualifying examination must submit their completed doctoral qualifying examination registration form to the department office by the date specified in the current (at the time the student wishes to take prelims) University of Utah Department of Educational Psychology Counseling Psychology Program Doctoral Qualifying Examination Guide issued at the time the student plans to take the examination.
+The doctoral qualifying examination is a written examination that is administered by the CCP faculty twice yearly in fall and spring semesters according to the schedule published by the CCP Prelim Coordinator.
+Students intending to take the examination must submit their completed Doctoral Qualifying Examination Registration Form to the CCP Prelim Coordinator by the date specified in the current (at the time the student wishes to take prelims) Doctoral Qualifying Examination Policies and Procedures ("Prelim Exam Guide").